 A calm dog by nature and possessing a healthy suspicion of strangers, he makes a good watchdog.

-The Welsh Springer Spaniel is very active dog best suited to a family that enjoys a more vigorous lifestyle.
+The Welsh Springer Spaniel is a very active dog best suited to a family that enjoys a more vigorous lifestyle.

 Without sufficient exercise, he can become a little naughty!

-Not being known as a barker, he can do well in apartment if he gets a lot of exercise, but from an owner's point of view,
+Not being known as a barker, he can do well in apartment if he gets a lot of exercise.

 access to a medium-sized yard will provide more convenience and a play area for the dog's enjoyment.

 However, we would suggest he is better suited to a family with older children who can help out with his daily exercise.

-The WSS loves companionship and may do well with an elderly owner if the owner is very active, or can arrange for a good
+The WSS loves companionship and may do well with senior owners if they are very active, or can arrange for a good amount of daily activity.

 Do you have a Welsh Springer?
 If you do, we know you must be proud to

 We would love for you to share your dog's pictures and his story as well as your knowledge about the breed in general.

-For inspiration, read some of the stories already submitted by other dog lovers.
+You can upload photos and tell your dog's story here.
+For inspiration, read some of the stories already submitted by other breeds.